Frame dependence of Spekkens' contextuality for relativistic spin systems

 Our result also has consequences for the problem of discriminating between quantum states.
 First of all, we argue that, in general, contextuality is not necessarily a requirement for the security of quantum key distribution protocols.
 Specifically, we study an idealized version of the BB84 protocol \cite{BennettBrassard2014}.
 Alice has four pure states involving both spin and momentum.
 She ignores the momentum degrees of freedom and sends to Bob linearly dependent and contextual spin states.
 In this first scenario, the protocol is known to be robust against the attacks of an eavesdropper Eve trying to guess the state sent by Alice.
 In the second scenario, Eve performs a Lorentz boost and observes the transformed states, which are now linearly independent and non-contextual.
 Eve hopes to use non-contextuality to have more success in guessing the state.
 However, we explicitly show that her situation now gets worse: the states become so mixed that her probability of success decreases as her speed increases.
 One can then turn to a different task, namely discriminating between only two states, for example two different ensembles of the states sent by Alice.
 This time, performing a boost yields an advantage as the probability of success increases.

 The paper is structured as follows: we first review the proper formalism used to describe the transformation of qubits under a Lorentz transformation.
-Then we construct an explicit example with one-qubit states where an initial contextual set of states is transformed to a non-contextual set and prove a theorem regarding the preservation of Lorentz invariance for one-qubit spherically symmetric wavefunctions in momentum space.
+Then we construct an explicit example with one-qubit states where an initial contextual model is transformed to a non-contextual one and prove a theorem regarding the preservation of Lorentz invariance for one-qubit spherically symmetric wavefunctions in momentum space.
 In the final part, we use the states constructed in the example to analyze a simple version of the BB84 protocol and the general problem of discriminating between two quantum states.

 \paragraph{Relativistic qubits} We consider a particle of mass $m$ and four-momentum $p^{\mu}=(E,\textbf{p})$, where $E=\sqrt{m^2+|\textbf{p}|^2}$.
 We denote the generic quantum state of the particle as $\ket{ \sigma, p}$, where $\sigma$ is the projection of the spin along the $z$-axis.
 Under a Lorentz transformation $\Lambda$, the momentum changes in the standard way $p^{\mu}\to\Lambda^{\mu}_{\,\,\nu} p^{\nu}$, whereas the spin undergoes a Wigner rotation \cite{Wigner:1939cj, Weinberg:1995mt}.
 The transformation of the quantum state, implemented by a unitary operator $U(\Lambda)$, is then